What Factors Affect Multifamily Property Classification?

-Class A multifamily properties are well-located—typically in a nice neighborhood with a low crime rate and easy access to shopping centers, transportation, universities, recreational activities, etc. They are also newly-constructed and offer plenty of amenities.
+Class A multifamily properties are well-located—typically in a nice neighborhood with a low crime rate and easy access to shopping centers, transportation, universities, recreational activities, etc. They are also often newly-constructed and offer plenty of amenities.

 Class B and C properties may not be the “best” but they can be taken to another level by investing on renovations and repairs.
-Smart investors will not completely brush them off because they do have potential—they just require a bit of extra work.
+Smart investors will not completely brush them off because they often have potential—they just require a bit of extra work.
 Class B properties may be in a good location but they are older or in poor condition.
 Or perhaps they don’t offer as much amenities as Class A properties.